hapax/hapax.github.io/assets/bhqc.md

 The first thing to notice is that the number of particles is proportional to $R^2$, and hence the *surface area* $4\pi R^2$ of the black hole.
+Usually, the number of particles is proportional to the *volume* of a material, not the surface area, so something weird appears to be happening.

+The second interesting thing is that we are dividing the surface area by a particular combination of constants,

+$$
+A_P = \frac{Gh}{c^3},
+$$

+called the *Planck area*.
+For various reasons, it can be regarded as the smallest area that makes sense.
+To find $N$, the number of black hole molecules, we simply divide the surface area into little Planck cells.

+##### Input and output